Fabric Pilling: Causes, Treatment, and Prevention

 The Science Behind Fabric Pilling: Factors You Need to Know

-As we dive deeper into the world of fabric pilling, it becomes clear that this seemingly simple phenomenon is influenced by a multitude of technical factors that play a pivotal role in defining the overall quality of textiles.
+As we get deeper into fabric pilling, it becomes clear that this seemingly simple phenomenon is influenced by a multitude of technical factors that play a crucial role in defining the overall quality of textiles.
 Let's explore some of these factors, shedding light on what makes fabric pilling such a complex issue, and how it impacts the quality of your clothing.

 1. Type of Fiber Used